RowitchLab/Code_for_Cux2_Atf4_paper/README.md

 The provided scripts allow reproduction of the main quantitative results in the manuscript using the specified datasets.
 Public datasets are referenced by accession numbers in the manuscript.

+- See cellprofiler/readme.md for project-specific settings and notes.
+- See snRNAseq/ReadMe.md for dataset-specific instructions.
 ## :notes: Notes

 No standalone demo dataset is provided, as the code is tailored to the analyses in this study.